 Nevertheless, photographing within the cage presented some challenges.
 Despite their large size, the cages were buffeted by the surface conditions.
 A few of the guests said it made them dizzy.
 Remaining steady was initially difficult, but it did not take long to get into the rhythm of the movement.
 A corner spot proved the most coveted, allowing an unobstructed view of two sides of the cage.

 However, it was not the bobbing cage or people in it that created the biggest challenge; it was the mackerel, perpetually swarming around the cage or even through it.
 More often than not, a great image was marred by mackerel covering a shark’s eye, dorsal or tail fins.
-They also positioned themselves between the cage and shark, giving the impression of shark-sized mackerel.
+They also positioned themselves between the cage and the shark, giving the impression of shark-sized mackerel.

 Exposure was also an issue, especially if a shark was nearer the cage.
 Even though the ambient light was bright, I used strobes for most of my images.
-The output was dialed down to a setting of -1 or more, so as not to blow out the highlights.
+The output was dialled down to a setting of -1 or more, so as not to blow out the highlights.
 Some shots were taken at higher shutter speeds in available light.
 Being near the surface, there was no colour loss due to depth.

 Even with the long return trip on rough seas, the effort was worth it and then some.
-Seeing these magnificent creatures up-close in the wild proved a dream come true.
+Seeing these magnificent creatures up close in the wild proved a dream come true.
 I wished my shark-phobic friends could see them as they really are, rather than the monsters they are portrayed as.

 Although a contentious issue to some, cage-diving does help support shark conservation efforts.
 With shark populations plummeting worldwide, a change of perspective is essential.
 Once people experience them firsthand, harmful misconceptions can be cast aside.
 Rather than the ravenous eating machines of the movies, sharks are vital ocean predators and an essential part of marine ecosystems worldwide.
 Their demise would be a tragedy beyond comprehension. ■